 - Cultural Studies

 - Peer Reviewed Essay in Edited Volume: Kai-Uwe Werbeck.
 “The Thing that Eludes Us: John Carpenter, Ronald Reagan, and the Hermeneutics of Cold War Cinema,” Oh, the Horror!
-Politics and Culture in Horror Films of the 1980s, eds.
+Politics and Culture in Horror Films of the 1980s, Eds.
 Connor M. Scott, Kevin M. Scott.
 Jefferson, McFarland, 2019 (under review).

 - Translation: Alexander Kluge.
 “The Chronicle of Pangaea.”
 Transl.
 Kai Werbeck and Susanne Gomoluch.
 Kong’s Finest Hour: A Chronicle of Connections.
 Milan: Fondazione Prada, 2017, pp. 197-306.